 There are many different types of kneeling chairs available for you to purchase.
 Each one is designed to help promote better body alignment and ease any discomfort you experience throughout the day.

 The classic design functionality of the Variable™ balans® kneeling chair allows you to easily vary your position throughout the day.
 You can shift between different positions to find your body’s perfect balance point.
-The chair comes equipped with curved runners, which lets you gently rock as needed.
+The chair has curved runners, which let you gently rock as needed.

 With this chair, it’s vital to keep most of your body’s weight on your hips and 10 to 15% on your knees and shins.
 Your kneecaps shouldn’t touch the padding of the knee pads.
 Keeping them off the pads will help your body be more aligned.